anahitasocial/anahita/docs/installation-aws-ec2.md

 `sudo cat /root/.ssh/id_ed25519.pub`

+## Setting up a mail server

+Anahita sends out a lot of email notifications.
+The best way is to use a reliable and heavy duty mail service such as [Mailgun](https://www.mailgun.com/) or [Amazon Simple Email Service (SES)](https://docs.aws.amazon.com/ses/latest/dg/setting-up.html)

 ## Finally, installing and configuring Anahita

 You need to create a MySQL or MariaDB Amazon RDS instance.
 We don't cover the RDS creation and configuration in this document.
 Instead, you can read the AWS documentation: [Configuring an Amazon RDS DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_RDS_Configuring.html).
 Once you have your RDS instance ready, you need to have the following values: